 Those who have walked with God and experienced His intimacy and presence have also felt stranded and abandoned by Him.
 Darkness requires faith-and faith is Word-based and character-based (God's good character).

-Faith is driven by what knowing what God has said and staying dependent on Him until He fulfills what He has promised.
+Faith is driven by knowing what God has said and staying dependent on Him until He fulfills what He has promised.
 People without an accurate view of God and an understanding of His ways either despair completely or try to manufacture His presence.
 They are sight- and feelings-dependent.

 Isaiah's warning reveals several important truths about the sometimes dark walk: